zichuan-liu/ContraLSP/readme.md

       journal={arXiv preprint arXiv:2401.08552}
 }
 ```
-In case of any questions, bugs, suggestions or improvements, please feel free to drop me or open an issue.
+In case of any questions, bugs, suggestions or improvements, please feel free to drop me at _zichuanliu@smail.nju.edu.cn_ or open an issue.